Asabeneh/30-Days-Of-Python/15_Day/15_python_type_error.md

 ## Python Error Types

-When we write code it common that we make a typo or other common errors.
-Based on the type of error we make python raise a kind of error which suggests us to fix it by reading the feedback.
-Understanding different types of errors in a certain programming language can help us to debug our code quick and in return it makes us a better programmer.
+When we write code it's common that we make a typo or some other common error.
+If our code fails to run, the python interpreter will display a message, containing feedback with information on where the problem occurs and the type of an error.
+It will also sometimes gives us suggestions on a possible fix.
+Understanding different types of errors in programming languages will help us to debug our code quickly and also it makes us better at what we do.

-Let's see the most common error types step by step by open our python interactive shell.
-Go to your you computer terminal and write, python, the python interactive shell will be opened.
+Let's see the most common error types one by one.
+First let us open our python interactive shell.
+Go to your you computer terminal and write 'python'.
+The python interactive shell will be opened.

 ### SyntaxError